JacoboGutierrez/ExitIntentOffer/README.md

 })();
 </script>

-//This one needs to be nestled inside the body after the form ends in the dot digital form's source code:<br>
+//This one needs to be nestled inside the body after the form ends in the dot digital form's source code:

 <script>
 (function () {